agustif/ETL/README.md

 ### Next steps
  In the future we might separate things into npm-packages so it's easier to make code more modular.

+## Thoughts on modularity
+You could probably build pipelines of pipelines, using smaller pipelines as other ETL tasks for a bigger one.